 Ethical nursing practice can be challenging in any health care setting.
 This is especially true in a jail or prison where patients are also prisoners or detained for probable cause in a crime.
 The nature of caring must shift to meet the need of the patient population and environment in correctional nursing practice.
-The Code of Ethics for Nurses provides a basis for navigating the murky waters of nursing practice in a correctional setting.
-This course uses practical case examples to apply the first provision of the Code of Ethics for Nurses to correctional practice.
+This course provides a basis for navigating the murky waters of nursing practice in a correctional setting.
+This course uses practical case examples to apply the first provision of the Code of Ethics for nurses in correctional practice.

 Upon completion of this course, the participant should be able to: